 New Jersey Labor Laws

-A top initiative for PEOSH is to ensure safety during cleanups following disasters, like with tropical storm Irene and hurricane Sandy.
-Good intentions can lead to calamitous results; hence, it urges everyone to stay abreast on safety issues they may encounter following a natural or man-made disaster.
-For more, see this widely circulated New Release.
+A top initiative for PEOSH is to ensure safety during cleanups following disasters, such as tropical storms and hurricanes.
+Good intentions can lead to calamitous results; hence, PEOSH urges everyone to stay abreast of safety issues they may encounter following a natural or man-made disaster.
+For more information, see this widely circulated new release.

 New Jersey Top OSHA Violations

 New Jersey's leading cause of workplace fatalities has recently been related to transportation and material moving.
 Though there can be many causes for this type of tragedy, backover, which occurs when a reversing vehicle hits a worker behind it, is common yet easily preventable.
 Nationwide, more than 70 workers were killed in this manner in 2011.

 The most cited standard, which also receives the highest penalties, is for fall prevention in construction.
 Falls commonly cause serious work-related injuries and deaths, and OSHA has many guidelines to help prevent them.

 Further Reading and Resources